-6.8.a.3.A.4.(c).
-Notifying the public of the opportunity to be put on the mailing list through periodic publication in the public press and in such publications as regional and State funded newsletters or environmental bulletins.
-(The Secretary may update the mailing list from time to time by requesting written indication of continued interest from those listed.
-The Secretary may delete from the list the names of any person who fails to respond to such a request.)
+6.8.a.3.A.4.
+Persons on a mailing list developed by the Secretary using generally accepted methods that enable interested parties to subscribe to the mailing list.
+The Secretary may update the mailing list from time to time by requesting written indication of continued interest from those listed.
+The Secretary may delete from the list the name of any person who fails to respond to such a request within a reasonable timeframe.